f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Temperature Stats Table
 ----------------------------

-The table below shows the temperature stats for the system.
+The table below shows the temperature stats for the entire rSeries system.
+For monitoring purposes, the Lower Limit = 0, Alert >= 42, Emergency >= 60

 **F5-PLATFORM-STATS-MIB:temperatureStatsTable OID: .1.3.6.1.4.1.12276.1.2.1.3.1**